nvzqz/bu-cs411/README.md

 This repository contains the work on a group project for Boston University's CS 411 course.

-Authors:
+## Team Pugs

+Members:
 - Nikolai Vazquez
-- Yu Liu
+- Yu Liu, a.k.a.
+"Felix"
 - Mingzhe Huang
-- Ishmael Perez
+- Ishmael Perez, a.k.a.
+"Ish" (like "fish")